 - Learn basic trouble-shooting, for the system on your bike.
 Your user manual will provide some basics for you.
 Don’t know what you should know?
 Ask us.

 - Ideally, let your battery cool/warm to room temp before charging.

 - Always turn the system off before removing any part of the e-assist system (battery, console & on BionX rear wheel).

 - Always make sure your battery is locked securely when using your bike.

 With a specialty niche of cargo bikes and electric assist bikes, our service capabilities focus in that area.
 If you bought a bike from us, we are here to help you keep your bike in top condition.

 We're incredibly proud of our mechanics.
 Not only do they bring years of experience working on bikes, they also are pros at communicating.
 That means they'll be able to work with you to determine what service your bike needs, and make sure you understand the details of the work they perform.

 If you'd like to bring your bike in for service, contact us to set up an appointment.

 Warranty issues are rare but can happen.
 Fortunately, all of the brands we work with provide solid warranties on their product.
 We also stand behind the products we sell.
 We've provided links to some warranty information below, and if you read through them you'll see that labor costs for repairs are not included in manufacturer's warranties.
-However, for bikes purchased from us, it is our policy not to charge labor costs for diagnosis and repair of items covered under warranty.
+However, for bikes purchased from us, it is our policy to keep charge labor costs for diagnosis and repair to a minimum for items covered under warranty.

 Read more about the manufacturer's warranties: